-Founder and President of SpiritVenture Ministries (SVM), in 1995 Len launched Sweet’s SoulCafe, a spirituality newsletter purchased by Broadman&Holman Publishing.
-Len is a popular and highly sought-after speaker throughout North America and around the world.
-In the past couple of years he has spoken in Taiwan, Hong Kong, Australia, New Zealand, Brazil, England, Wales, South Africa, South Korea, Iceland, Scotland, and most recently, China, Indonesia, and Latvia.
+Founder and President of SpiritVenture Ministries (SVM), in 1995 Len launched Sweet’s SoulCafe and opened up “Sweet’s Body&SoulCafe and Mountain Store” in Thomas, West Virginia.
+Len is a popular and highly sought-after speaker throughout the world.
+In the past couple of years, he has spoken in Taiwan, Hong Kong, Australia, New Zealand, Brazil, England, Wales, South Africa, South Korea, Iceland, Scotland, and most recently, China, Indonesia, and Latvia, India and Russia.

 Author of more than 200 articles, 1500 published sermons, and more than seventy books, Leonard Sweet’s publications include the best sellers Soul Tsunami and its successor Rings of Fire, AquaChurch 2.0, Jesus Manifesto (with Frank Viola), the “Songs of Light” series with Lisa Samson, Contextual Intelligence (with Michael Beck), as well as many other volumes that are revolutionizing the church’s mission.
 Len published the first religion e-book on Amazon: The Dawn Mistaken for Dusk in 2000.
 In 2011 Len published his first novel, The Seraph Seal (co-authored with Lori Wagner).